These two should never have met, say NWO agents.

 “US nurtured Al-Qaeda & supported terrorists in Chechnya – Putin,” Russia Today, June 13, 2017.

-Posted by Jonas E. Alexis on June 13, 2017, With 4903 Reads Filed under Russia.
+Posted by Jonas E. Alexis on June 13, 2017, With 5056 Reads Filed under Russia.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.